emmedavide10/spromonitor/README.md

 to complete the installation from the command line.

+## Contributions ##

+We welcome contributions to this project.
+If you encounter issues or have suggestions, please open an issue in the project's issue tracking system or directly contact the developer, Davide Mirra.

 ## License ##

-2013 onwards kordan <stringapiccola@gmail.com>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This project is distributed under the terms of the GNU General Public License version 3 or later.
+For detailed information, refer to the included LICENSE file in this repository.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+© 2024 Davide Mirra.
+All rights reserved.